lichkitsch/old_campaigns/lindorwin/tracker.md

 : A small timber camp to the north, situated just south of the mountains.
 There lies an abandoned dwarven mine nearby.

 The Lonely Plains
-: A long stretch of oppresive tundra betond the northern mountains.
+: A long stretch of oppressive tundra betond the northern mountains.

 Anjouville
 : A gnomish city hidden underground, beneath the mountains in the north.